Confusion In Writing And How To Solve The Problems

 Is it American Medical Association, Australian Medical Association, Ask Me Anything, American Music Awards, or Anti-Mitochondrial Antibodies?

-Whenever you use an acronym, it’s always good practice to reference the first mention.
+Whenever you use an acronym, it’s always good practice to reference it in the first mention.

 The American Music Awards (AMA) is an annual American music awards show, generally held in the fall.